skip to main content

 Geotechnical Engineering for Extreme Events

-Geo-Extreme 2021 aims to create a multi-disciplinary forum to discuss how the geo-engineering community can work with other professionals, e.g., climate scientists, engineers, emergency managers, resilience and sustainability investigators, insurance experts, and policy makers, to properly cope with extreme events (such as hurricanes, floods, extreme precipitations, droughts, wildfires, debris flows, earthquakes, tsunamis, landslides) under a changing climate.
+Following on the steps of the successful Geo-Extreme 2021, this conference aims at creating a multi-disciplinary forum where the geo-engineering community can work with other professionals, e.g., climate scientists, engineers, emergency managers, resilience and sustainability investigators, insurance experts, and policy makers, to properly cope with man-made and natural extreme events (such as hurricanes, floods, extreme precipitations, droughts, wildfires, debris flows, earthquakes, tsunamis, landslides) under a changing climate.

 Extreme Events & Geo-Hazards

-Weather and climate disasters have resulted in over $1.8 trillion losses and 13,249 deaths in the United States since 1980.
+Worldwide, extreme weather has caused two million deaths and over $4 trillion in costs over the last 50 years, according to the UN.
+During 2023, weather and climate disasters resulted in $93 billion in losses and 492 deaths in the United States alone, according to NOAA.
 Historical records show that the number of billion-dollar disasters is on the rise.
 Despite uncertainty in the projections, most climate models suggest an increase in both frequency and intensity of extreme events under climate change.

 Director's Cut